 March 26, 2021 Today listening to the tributes to Michael Sorkin (https://www.youtube.com/watch?v=a6wChlf8398), I realized how indebted this piece is to Michael who recognized that, in the words of Joan Copjec, “comfort isn’t friendly.”
 I now dedicate it to him, knowing that my prose pales against his, but trying to write the city, nonetheless.

 I’ve lived here for 46 years, first uptown near the border of East Harlem then downtown in Soho watching the city’s image go from blight to bling.
 Of course, the reality is a bit more complex.
 The City of Profit is forever in tension with the City of Conviviality—conviviality being reason we choose to live so closely in the first place.
-It’s just that, today, in the midst of a building boom—so counterintuitive when small businesses are shuttered everyday—New York seems more like Italo Calvino’s Zobeide (built of a lustful competitiveness) than his Zora (built of the experiences of its inhabitants).1
+The chance to profit is why we tolerate the congestion.
+Today, in the midst of a building boom—so counterintuitive when small businesses are shuttered everyday—New York seems more like Italo Calvino’s Zobeide (built of a lustful competitiveness) than his Zora (built of the experiences of its inhabitants).1

 So why am I still here?
 Luck.
 I’m here by an accident of real estate (produced by Zobeide) and the protection of the City’s loft law (written by Zora).
 It also doesn’t hurt that I like living in a place that’s not totally pristine.
 Soot comes through our leaky windows; we don’t have a doorbell so we have to schlep up and down three flights of stairs; and our mail regularly ends up in a neighbor’s box.
 These manageable inconveniences are almost all that’s left of the city I love, which is decidedly not the city of slick glass towers.
 The worst part of these mirrored buildings, now jostling for space with their asymmetrical and needle-nosed cousins, is their collective snub to street life.